nicholaswilde/homelab-pull/README.md

 ## :alarm_clock: Cronjob

-The ansible-pull role installs homelab-pull as a cronjob and is executed periodically via a timer.
+The `ansible-pull` role installs `homelab-pull` as a cronjob and is executed periodically via a timer.

+The timer interval can be adjusted via the `roles/ansible-pull/defaults/main.yml` file.

 ---